-1) THE BOURTIENC VIEW OF THE ORAN (MOUNTAIN) 2) Public guthering, ocean and open space of recreetional use for growing communities.
+1) THE BENTIAL VIEW OF THE ORAN (MONTHIN) 2) Public guthering, ocean and open space to recreetional use for growing communities.

-3) Conceal to have bete parte & working in Keurlo Part to wherfour Park to wherefron Tover All to e) gouthering place, create a
+3) Conceal to have bette parted working in Keurlo Part to wherfour Park to wherefron Tover Allo Moons P. S. Alou Tover e) gouthering place, create a

-4) The Eustre coonection to Mother Wellow D.
+4) The Euser coonection to Mother Wellow P.